tclaus/keytech_web/README.md

 # README

-This is keytech plm-web.
+This is keytech Plm-Web.
-Its a web-UI for accessing the keytech web api. keytech is one of the major german plm/dms software developer.
+Plm Web a web-UI for accessing the keytech api. keytech is one of the major german plm/dms software developer.

 This repository is not maintained or supported by keytech in any way.